khoriwill/ipipeline-ai-enablement/governance/success-metrics.md

 **The rule: if you can't measure it, you can't defend it in the next budget cycle.**

-This document defines how AI enablement success is measured at — from individual agent performance to program-level ROI.
+This document defines how AI enablement success is measured — from individual agent performance to program-level ROI.

 ---